-"Provider organization", any corporation, partnership, business trust, association or organized group of persons, which is in the business of health care delivery or management, whether incorporated or not that represents 1 or more health care providers in contracting with carriers for the payments of heath care services; provided, that "provider organization" shall include, but not be limited to, physician organizations, physician-hospital organizations, independent practice associations, provider networks, accountable care organizations and any other organization that contracts with carriers for payment for health care services.
+"Provider organization", any corporation, partnership, business trust, association or organized group of persons, which is in the business of health care delivery or management, whether incorporated or not that represents 1 or more health care providers in contracting with carriers for the payments of health care services; provided, that "provider organization" shall include, but not be limited to, physician organizations, physician-hospital organizations, independent practice associations, provider networks, accountable care organizations and any other organization that contracts with carriers for payment for health care services.

-(b) There is hereby established and set up on the books of the commonwealth a separate fund to be known as the primary care trust fund for the purpose of providing the prospective monthly payments to primary care providers participating in the primary care prospective payment model established in section 9B of chapter 6D.
+(b) There is hereby established and set up on the books of the commonwealth a separate fund to be known as the primary care stabilization fund for the purpose of providing the prospective monthly payments to primary care providers participating in the primary care prospective payment model established in section 9B of chapter 6D.
 The fund shall be administered by the health policy commission.
-There shall be credited to the fund: (i) an annual assessment on carriers, providers, provider organizations, and for profit non-traditional healthcare corporations and entities that provide, as part of a larger business model, primary care services in the commonwealth, including, but not limited to, retailers, pharmacy benefits manager, and private equity firms, in an amount and manner determined by the commission; (ii) revenue from appropriations or other money authorized by the general court and specifically designated to be credited to the fund; and (iii) interest earned on such revenues.
+There shall be credited to the fund: (i) an annual assessment on carriers, providers, provider organizations, and for profit non-traditional healthcare corporations and entities that provide, as part of a larger business model, primary care services in the commonwealth, including, but not limited to, retailers, pharmacy benefits manager, and private equity firms, urgent care clinics, in an amount and manner determined by the commission; (ii) revenue from appropriations or other money authorized by the general court and specifically designated to be credited to the fund; and (iii) interest earned on such revenues.
 Amounts credited to the fund shall not be subject to further appropriation and any money remaining in the fund at the end of a fiscal year shall not revert to the General Fund.

-Funds may be used for scientific evaluation of the primary care prospective payment model established under section 9B of chapter 6D.
+Funds may be used for adoption of and scientific evaluation of the primary care prospective payment model established under section 9B of chapter 6D.
+Funds may be used to support smaller, independent practices in their efforts to adopt transformers and increase primary care infrastructure.

-(c) Not later than the first day of each month, the commission shall ensure that the primary care trust fund transfers the necessary amount to cover the payments to primary care provers required by the primary care prospective payment model established in section 9B of chapter 6D.

-- (d) Annually, not later than October 1, the commission shall report to the clerks of the house of representatives and senate, the chairs of the joint committee on health care financing, and the chairs of the house and senate committees on ways and means on the fund's activity.
+- (c) Not later than the first day of each month, the commission shall ensure that the primary care stabilization fund transfers the necessary amount to cover the payments to primary care providers required by the primary care prospective payment model established in section 9B of chapter 6D. - (d) Annually, not later than October 1, the commission shall report to the clerks of the house of representatives and senate, the chairs of the joint committee on health care financing, and the chairs of the house and senate committees on ways and means on the fund's activity.
 The report shall include, but not be limited to: (i) the source and amount of funds received; (ii) total expenditures; and (iii) anticipated revenue and expenditure projections for the next calendar year. - SECTION 11.
-The regulations required by subsection (r) of section 9B of chapter 6D of the General Laws shall be promulgated not later than January 1, 2025. - SECTION 12.
-Subsection (e) of section 16 of chapter 12C of the General Laws shall take effect October 1, 2025. - SECTION 13.
-The primary care board, established in section 9B of chapter 6D of the General Laws, shall convene its first meeting not later than March 1, 2025, and shall develop and recommend the implementation of a primary care prospective payment model to the health policy commission, established in said chapter 6D, not later than January 1, 2026.
+The regulations required by subsection (r) of section 9B of chapter 6D of the General Laws shall be promulgated not later than January 1, 2026. - SECTION 12.
+Subsection (e) of section 16 of chapter 12C of the General Laws shall take effect October 1, 2026. - SECTION 13.
+The primary care council, established in section 9B of chapter 6D of the General Laws, shall convene its first meeting not later than March 1, 2026, and shall develop and recommend the implementation of a primary care prospective payment model to the health policy commission, established in said chapter 6D, not later than January 1, 2027.